TexteaInc/funix-doc/Reference.md

 Quite often, a web app has default or example values prefilled at widgets for convenience.
 Funix provides handy solutions to support them.

 Default values can be set using Python's built-in default value for keyword arguments.
+Then the default value will be pre-populated in the web interface automatically.

 <!-- add example -->